kernhanda/kernhanda.github.io/_posts/2017-12-24-templates-inheritance-methods.md

 ```

 Now, if you want to inherit from this class, chances are that you want to
-support the full range of templated parameters of the base class, so you would
+support the full range of template parameters of the base class, so you would
 write your derived class as follows:

 ```cpp